Three Men, None Of Whom Knew Each Other At The Time, Say Trusted Hockey Coach Tom 'Chico' Adrahtas Groomed Them For Sexual Abuse As Teens

 Roosevelt University, with which Robert Morris University has since merged, issued this statement:

 “Roosevelt University values every member of its community.
-It is important to the University that it works to ensure that all students, faculty and staff feel comfortable coming forward with concerns at any time and will investigate them promptly and thoroughly.MORE NEWS: 3 Soldiers Stationed At Fort Campbell Charged With Funneling Guns To Chicago; Prosecutors Say Some Were Used In Mass Shooting In March
+It is important to the University that it works to ensure that all students, faculty and staff feel comfortable coming forward with concerns at any time and will investigate them promptly and thoroughly.MORE NEWS: Chicago Bears Single-Game Tickets Go On Sale Wednesday Night

 “We have steps in place to make sure that our students and athletes are safe and feel comfortable voicing any and all concerns.
 The safety and well-being of our students, faculty and staff is our utmost priority.
 Roosevelt has extensive resources and a clear reporting hierarchy to support students dealing with assault, abuse or inappropriate behaviors, For a full listing of student support services and reporting pathways visit roosevelt.edu/title-ix.”